truenas/documentation/content/SCALE/SCALEUIReference/Apps/AppsScreensSCALE.md

 ## Application Install and Edit Screens

 Each application has an installation wizard with settings that application uses or needs to deploy the application container.
-The edit screen opens the same installation wizard but some settings might not be editable.
+The edit screen opens the same installation wizard, but some settings might not be editable.

 **Install** on the application widget on the **Discover** screen opens the application information screen for that application.